-As shown in Table 17, the PWM operates at either 8-, 9-, or 10-bit resolution.
-Note the unused bits in OCR1A, OCR1B and TCNT1 will automatically be written to zero by hardware, i.e., bits 9 to 15 will be set to zero in OCR1A, OCR1B and TCNT1 if the 9-bit PWM resolution is selected.
+As shown in Table 17, the PWM operates at either 8-, 9- or 10 bits resolution.
+Note the unused bits in OCR1A, OCR1B and TCNT1 will automatically be written to zero by hardware.
+I.e. bit 9 to 15 will be set to zero in OCR1A, OCR1B and TCNT1 if the 9-bit PWM resolution is selected.
 This makes it possible for the user to perform read-modify-write operations in any of the three resolution modes and the unused bits will be treated as don't care.